Guide

 5/3/1 is for lifters who want a simple strength framework that keeps the main lifts moving without testing a true max every week.

-The core idea is conservative: estimate your max, train from a lower training max, repeat the main lifts, and let progress accumulate over cycles.
+The core idea is conservative: estimate your current max, lower it into a training max, calculate work from that smaller number, and let progress accumulate over cycles instead of chasing a weekly proof-of-strength session.

 How to use this guide